Edward Via College of Osteopathic Medicine: History

+Academics

-The first and second years of medical school at VCOM are primarily classroom based and focus on the basic sciences.
+The first and second years of medical school at VCOM are primarily classroom-based and focus on the basic sciences.
 The school uses a system of "blocks" as opposed to semesters, with eight blocks occurring within the first two years.
-Each block concerns a specific organ system, incorporating anatomy, physiology, microbiology, pharmacology, pathology, and osteopathic manipulative medicine (OMM) courses in relation to that system.
-The blocks (in order) are: Foundations of Medicine, Musculoskeletal System, Neurological System and Special Senses, Cardiovascular and Pulmonary Systems, Gastrointestinal and Renal Systems, Reproductive and Endocrine Systems, Dermatologic Hemotologic and Lymphatic Systems, and Comprehensive Board Review.
+Each block concerns a specific organ system, incorporating anatomy, physiology, microbiology, pharmacology, pathology, and osteopathic manipulative medicine (OMM) courses concerning that system.
+The third and fourth years of training are clinically oriented, where students complete rotations, or clerkships, through various specialties of medicine.
 While students at VCOM are educated in all basic medical sciences (as are their M.D. counterparts), VCOM students also receive approximately 200 extra hours of musculoskeletal/neuromuscular training.

+Patient care

-VCOM develops partnerships to improve the spiritual and social well-being of the communities it serves.
-In Virginia, South Carolina, and Alabama, VCOM partners with free clinics, faith based organizations and other non-profit organizations to provide preventive medicine and primary care outreach programs.
-VCOM has permanent medical clinics located in Veron, Dominican Republic and Tegulcigalpa, Honduras, and in El Salvador.
+VCOM has permanent medical clinics located in Veron, Dominican Republic, Tegucigalpa, Honduras, and El Salvador.

-The third and fourth years of training are clinically oriented, where students complete rotations, or clerkships, through various specialties of medicine.
-The core rotations are family medicine, internal medicine, pediatrics, OB/GYN, geriatrics, surgery, psychiatry, and primary care medicine.
-These disciplines provide opportunities for students to develop clinical skills.